silversunseven/Ansible/learning_RHCSA.md

 ___

 ## Setting kernel parameters at runtime
 * We use `sysctl` for this, you can also add setting to a file called `/etc/sysctl.conf` and then run `sysctl -p ` to activate the setting at runtime.
+The `-p` option will reread the `/etc/sysctl.conf` file by default or you could specify ARG1 as a custom file.
 * Here we will enable ip forwarding as an example:

 ```